noah-nuebling/mac-mouse-fix/README.md

 - `python3 stats print` \
 to display the recorded download counts from `stats_history.json`

+- `python3 stats plot` \
+to visualize the recorded stats

 - `./update` \
   To
   - Generate new appcasts